 Tasmania.
 Beach.
 Those two words in the same sentence?
 Yep, this site is all about Tassie.
 And nope, we’re not kidding.
 This is one of the tip top secrets safeguarded by the locals: there’s great beaches.

 Some locals don’t want you to actually know their secret, so you must promise not to tell.
 There’s an astonishing assortment of seaside villages.
 Many of them boast bucket loads of charm, pure sand and the most crystal-like water you could possibly imagine.
 We were surprised and even shocked when we discovered Tasmania had these little gems.

-- top coastal spot in Tasmania
+- a top coastal spot in Tasmania

-- beach accessible from accommodation
+- a beach that’s easily accessible from accommodation

 - a unique quality that sets it apart

 Tasmania: Beach #1: Opossum Bay

 Tasmania: Beach #2: Wineglass Bay

 Tasmania: Beach #3: Binalong Bay

 The much revered Lonely Planet Guide named the Bay of Fires coastline as “the hottest travel destination for 2009”.
 That’s from all the places in the entire world.
 Wow!
 Apart from tourism industry peeps, the locals weren’t happy with this blatant promotion.
 It showed a complete disregard for keeping their seaside beauty hush-hush.